Cerapter/naon/README.md

 By default, every packet should begin with a *header:* a short string that identifies it.

+Further, it should be noted that while in this document, the pieces of code are in TypeScript, this is only for easier readability -- the networking itself should JSON, as it has been said before.

 [*Back to TOC*](#user-content-table-of-contents)

 ## Handshake ##